nikolashn/basque/MANUAL.md

 Integer division gives the quotient from truncated division (`16 // 3 == 5 == -16 // -3`, `16 // -3 == -5 == -16 // 3`), whereas the modulo operator uses the remainder from floored division (`16 % 3 == 1`, `16 % -3 == -2`, `-16 % 3 == 2`, `-16 % -3 == -1`).
 This is inconsistent but the floored version of modulo is more usable than the truncated version.

 The `&&` and `||` operators are short-circuiting.

+The left-hand side of an assignment must be an lvalue, which currently means it can only be an identifier, or identifier in parentheses.
 ### Statements
 Statements are combinations of expressions that together form a program.
 In this section, square brackets signify optionality, and words in angle brackets represent that one of multiple different expressions or tokens can be used.